uva-math/uva-math-code/info/documentation/contribute.md

 nav_weight: 999
 ---

-# How to contribute to the content of the Math Department website
+# How you can contribute to updating the content at the Math Department website

 ---